phicore/Yocto-on-WSL2/README.md

 ## Introduction
-This document assumes WSL is already installed.
+This document assumes WSL2 is already installed.
+I used WSL2 on Windows 10 2004.
-The yocto part of this experiment is based on:
+The Yocto part of this experiment is based on:

 https://www.blaess.fr/christophe/yocto-lab/sequence-I-2/index.html

 ## Installing the WSL linux distribution on a non-boot drive
-The first hurdle I had to overocme was to not install the linux distribution the standard way because when using the Microsoft store to install ubuntu in WSL it is installed on the boot drive under the current user AppData folder.
+The first hurdle I had to overcome was to not install the linux distribution the standard way because when using the Microsoft Store to install Ubuntu in WSL it is installed on the boot drive under the current user AppData folder.

 Knowing the size Yocto can use to create image, I knew this was not practical for me.